danigb/neural-networks-and-deep-learning-es-lang/README.md

 4. Una demostración visual de que las redes neuronales pueden calcular cualquier función.
 5. ¿Por qué las redes neuronales profundas son tan difíciles de entrenar?
 6. Aprendizaje profundo

+## License

+This is a translation of: Michael A. Nielsen, "Neural Networks and Deep Learning", Determination Press, 2015

+That work is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License.
+This means you're free to copy, share, and build on this book, but not to sell it.

+This translation has the same license.